tiffduong/Data_Science_Portfolio/MSDS - Practical Machine Learning/README.md

 > Employ two classification models (Logistic Regression and Naive Bayes).<br>
 > Evaluate these models with a cross validation design.<br>
 > Use the area under the ROC curve as an index of classification performance.<br>

+## Assignment 2: Evaluating Regression Models
+### Management Questions
+Imagine that you are advising a real estate brokerage firm in its attempt to employ machine learning methods.
+The firm wants to use machine learning to complement conventional methods for assessing the market value of residential real estate.
+Of the modeling methods examined in your study, which would you recommend to management, and why? <br>
+> Employ at least two regression modeling methods (Linear, Ridge, Lasso, ElasticNet). <br>
+> Evaluate these models with a cross validation design.<br>
+> Use the root mean-squared error (RMSE) as an index of classification performance.<br>